tariqaxix/Into-to-CS-project/README.md

 # School_website

-In this project we are going to build a simple website for our previous school.
+In this project we are going to build a simple interface for our previous school.

-For now we are just working on the frontend, soon we will start working on the backend part of the website